Million Mom March

 The Million Mom March was a rally held on Mother's Day, May 14, 2000, in the Washington, D.C.
 National Mall by the Million Mom March organization to call for stricter gun control.
 The march reportedly drew an estimated attendance of 500,000 to 750,000 people at the D.C. location, however, "The Park Police estimated turnout for that event at 300,000."
 Including 150,000 to 200,000 people holding satellite events in more than 70 cities across the country, the total number of participants was about one million.
-A counter-rally by the pro-firearm Second Amendment Sisters, was also held on the same day and also drew thousands of people.
+A counter-rally by the pro-firearm Second Amendment Sisters, was also held on the same day and also drew some people.

 History

 The Million Mom March began as a grassroots movement sparked by Donna Dees-Thomases after she viewed broadcast coverage of the Los Angeles Jewish Community Center shooting in Granada Hills, California.
 In October 1999, she and several Tri-State activists from the New York metropolitan area held a news conference in Manhattan, where they announced their intent to march in Washington.
 The march was held on May 14, 2000 to coincide with Mother's Day, with the organization reporting a turnout of 750,000 supporters.
 Following the event the organization became chapter-based and merged with the victim-led pro-gun control group Bell Campaign.
 In 2001 the Million Mom March organization merged with the Brady Campaign.

 On the anniversary of the first march, more than 100 rallies were held across the nation calling for stricter gun laws at the state level.
 In New York, Republican Governor George Pataki joined Democratic U.S. Senator Hillary Clinton in a show of support for stricter gun laws.
 Turnouts to the second Washington march and to further marches were diminished, with the 2001 march on Washington reporting about 200 in attendance.
 The group did not plan demonstrations in Washington in 2002 or 2003, instead focusing its efforts in the states.